 NOTE: This will sign Netflix out of all the devices you use Netflix on.

-Solution 3: Clearing The Netflix App Cache
+Clear The Netflix App Cache

 Some devices automatically clear the device cache when you power-cycle them.
 If you are using one of those devices then your cache will automatically be cleared after you try the first solution mentioned above.
 However, if your device does allow you to delete your cache then try to follow this procedure